siravijbb/TweakScale/KNOWN_ISSUES.md

 	+ All the previous releases until 2.4.3.x are still licensed under the WTFPL license.
 	+ All artefacts on the Extras directory are still licensed under the WTFPL.
 	+ See the [README](./README.md) for details.
+* The Chain Scaling is crashing KSP 1.4.4 and performing terribly erratic on 1.10.1 on some vessels.
+The reason is not known yet, but can be easily verifiable by activating Chain Scaling (CTRL-K) and scaling the Cockpit the Aeris 4A Stock vessel.
+Aeris 3A works fine.
 * Scaling parts with variants that change attachment nodes still have some glitches (but it's working way better now).
 See [this comment](https://github.com/net-lisias-ksp/TweakScale/issues/42#issuecomment-726428889) on [Issue #42](https://github.com/net-lisias-ksp/TweakScale/issues/42) for details.
 	+ Known parts affected
 		- The Mastodon engine